-The Office of Alumni Relations and Advancement Communications, in collaboration with the Kennesaw State University Alumni Association, delivers programs, events, benefits, services and volunteer opportunities to our ever growing constituency of Kennesaw State alumni, now more than 100,000 worldwide.
-It is responsible for engaging all Kennesaw State University Alumni in a mutually beneficial, lifelong connection to each other, their school, and the University, and encourage alumni support and guidance to advance Kennesaw State's mission for future generations.
-The website address for the Office of Alumni Relations is http://community.kennesaw.edu.
+The Office of Alumni Relations and Advancement Communications engages alumni of Kennesaw State and Southern Polytechnic State University by providing programs, events, communications, services and volunteer opportunities to our ever growing constituency of alumni, now more than 100,000 worldwide.
+It is responsible for involving all alumni of the two campuses in a mutually beneficial, lifelong connection to each other, their college or program, and the University, and encourage alumni support and guidance to advance Kennesaw State's mission for future generations.
+The website address for the Office of Alumni Relations is http://alumni.kennesaw.edu.